GerritCodeReview/plugins_git-repo-metrics/src/resources/Documentation/config.md

 > interval, otherwise the collection would happen just once at the plugin startup time.

 _git-repo-metrics.gracePeriod_: Grace period between samples collection.
 Used to avoid aggressive metrics collection.
-By default, 0.
+By default, 5 minutes.

 _git-repo-metrics.poolSize_: Number of threads available to collect metrics.
 By default, 1.
 _git-repo-metrics.gitBackend_: Name of the Git SCM tool managing the Git data, for which this tools will expose